Bur Oak Secondary School: Student Activity Council

-Student Activity Council is led by two Co-Presidents that are elected popularly by students in the preceding school year.
+Student Activity Council is led by two Co-Presidents that are elected by the students via direct popular vote in the preceding school year.

 Satellite councils are led by two Co-Directors and an Executive team selected at the end of the preceding school year.
 Each of the satellite councils different interests within the school, some, like Music and Business Councils, organize extracurricular activities related to specific academic departments, while others, such as Community and Global Action are more focused on student engagement in community service and social justice.

 Transportation

 School bus

-As per the criteria of Student Transportation Service (joint school bus service for YRDSB and YCDSB), students from grade 9-12 in the YRDSB are eligible for school bus transportation if they are:
+As per the criteria of Student Transportation Service (joint school bus service for YRDSB and YCDSB), students from grade 9–12 in the YRDSB are eligible for school bus transportation if they are: